Table of Contents:

 —————-

-• portages: 1300 m River Right + 750 m into Whiteclay L. (see maps below)
+- portages: 1300 m River right (that is, on your left if you are going upriver) + 750 m into Whiteclay L. (see maps below)

-This day was one of our bigger days in terms of distance covered, and portages made.
+This day was one of our bigger days in terms of distance covered and portages made.
 It included a couple of our longer portages since we had started on Rockcliffe L. two weeks before.
-But it all felt great – with some fantastic stretches of narrow winding river to paddle in what turned out to be a pretty nice day.
+But it all felt great, with some fantastic stretches of narrow winding river to paddle in what turned out to be a pretty nice day.
 By five, we had paddled some eight kilometres south on the NE arm of Whiteclay Lake and found a decent campsite.
 We were now on the Ogoki River system!

 This Google Earth view of the portage area provides a close-up view of the situation –